Analysis: The NBA is proceeding with extreme caution

 But getting back onto the court is a good first step, even if the NBA is taking baby steps on the way there.

 Tim Reynolds is a national basketball writer for The Associated Press.
-Write to him at treynolds(at)ap.org
+Write to him at treynolds@ap.org